ReclusiveEagle/YouTube-download-tools/README.md

    - Thumbnails.txt
    - Channel.txt
    - Title.txt
-4. **Asks the User to enter YouTube URL then lists the available formats for this video.**
+4. **Asks the User to enter a YouTube video URL then lists the available formats.**
    - *Please open the video then copy the URL.
 If you right click copy from recommended or home it appends a pre assigned download format and instantly downloads this instead of listing the formats*
    - For example [https://www.youtube.com/watch?v=SWc-Gll-fT8] becomes [https://www.youtube.com/watch?v=SWc-Gll-fT8&pp=wgIGCgQQAhgB] if you right click and copy link.
 There must only be **one =**